ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 of NiloToonURP for your URP project, please send the following info to nilotoon@gmail.com
 - name (your name or your company's name)
 - a google account email for gaining permission to access NiloToonURP in google drive

-* due to extremely large amount of requests, we may not be able to response to all free requests.
+(due to extremely large amount of requests, we may not be able to response to all free requests)

 NiloToonURP's preview image:
 ![screenshot](https://i.imgur.com/Hxc7U5M.png)